 A dividing fence separates land belonging to different owners.
 The construction of new dividing fences or repairs to existing dividing fences should be discussed between the affected parties.

 To help property owners understand the law behind dividing fences, the Building Commission has produced a comprehensive information booklet: Dividing Fences – Rights and Responsibilities which can be viewed on the Department of Commerce website.

-The City’s Policy P350.07 Fencing and Retaining Walls has been prepared with the following objectives:
+The City’s Policy P350.07 Street walls and fences has been prepared with the following objectives:

 - To regulate the height of obstructions adjacent to formed driveways and at the corners of streets and rights-of-way in the interest of pedestrian and vehicular safety

 - To preserve or re-establish a desired ‘open front garden’ streetscape character

 - To promote casual surveillance of the public and private realm through appropriate fencing design, in order to increase on-site and neighbourhood safety and security